ILAE Logo

 eeg

-Example of 3Hz generalized spike-and-wave seen on the ictal EEG
+Example of 3Hz generalized spike-wave seen on the ictal EEG

 Feedback | Home | Contact Us | Privacy | Terms & Conditions of Use | Log In For Videos